-Signal Line, also known as Slower Line, involves Exponential Moving Average of closing prices of the security.
+The MACD signal line, also known as slower line, involves exponential moving average of closing prices of the security.
 It can be for a period of 9 days or 9 weeks.
 Most commonly used set of numbers to draw MACD is 9, 12 and 26.
 However, you can adjust these numbers according to your trading preferences.

-We look for crossovers of MACD and Signal Line while reading MACD for trading signals.
+We look for MACD crossover and signal line while reading MACD indicator for trading signals.
 These crossovers may occur above the zero line or below the zero line.
-Crossovers above or below the zero line has their own significance.
+Crossovers above or below the zero line have their own significance.

-Buy Signal – A buy signal is generated when the MACD Line crosses above the Signal Line.
-A crossover happening far below the zero line is more significant and can be the best buy signal.
+Buy Signal – A buy signal is generated when the MACD line crosses above the signal line.
+MACD crossover happening far below the zero line is more significant.
+MACD bullish crossover can be the best buy signal.

 The reason is that the area below the zero line corresponds to oversold zone.
 The more away we are from the zero line the more is the oversold situation.
 The area above the zero line corresponds to overbought zone.
 The farther we are from the zero line more is the overbought situation.